 Born in Germany anno 1976, a PnP gamer since 1988 and GM for various systems since 1993.
-Happily married, no kids yet.
+Happily married, father of a fantastic daughter.

 Some bullet points about me, in no particular order:

-- Favorite RPG Systems: Savage Worlds, Barbarians of Lemuria, D00lite and Adventurers!
+- Favorite RPG Systems: Barbarians of Lemuria, D00lite, Adventurers! and minimald6

 - Favorite Dice: The D12

 - Favorite Settings: Cyberpunk 2020, Cthulhu 1920, Birthright

 - Favorite Books: The Song of Ice and Fire, Otherland, Lord of the Rings, A Scanner Darkly, Marcus Didius Falco Novels

 - Favorite Authors: H.P.
 Lovecraft, Robert E. Howard, Lindsay Davis, William Gibson, Philip K. Dick

-- Favorite Music: Blind Guardian, The old Guns ‘n Roses, Loreena McKennit, Schandmaul, Sisters of Mercy, RetroSynth
+- Favorite Music: Blind Guardian, Guns ‘n Roses, Loreena McKennit, Schandmaul, Sisters of Mercy, Van Canto, Synthwave.

-- Favorite Films: The Matrix, Lethal Weapon, Bladerunner, Star Wars 4-7, Conan the Barbarian, Aliens, Guardians of the Galaxy
+- Favorite Films: The Matrix, Lethal Weapon, Bladerunner, Star Wars, Conan the Barbarian, Aliens, Guardians of the Galaxy

-- Favorite Series: Supernatural, Rome, The West Wing, Jericho, Ghost in the Shell, Tudors, Suits, Mrs Fischers Murder Mysteries, Buffy
+- Favorite Series: Supernatural, Rome, The West Wing, Jericho, Ghost in the Shell, Tudors, Suits, Mrs Fischers Murder Mysteries, Buffy, Stranger Things, Gotham

 - Favorite things to do besides PnP: PC Games, Cooking

 - Favorite moment as a GM: In days of yore during a fantasy horror adventure, my players where in a remote village hunting a werewolf.
-I was able to scare them so much by the use of a sound effect of a man transforming into a Werewolf form a BBC effect CD (Thanks BBC!) they started screaming, outright panicking at the table and would not dare to enter the room in which the werewolf transformed.
+I was able to scare them so much by the use of a sound effect of a man transforming into a Werewolf form a BBC effect CD (Thanks BBC!) they started screaming, outright panicking at the table and would not dare to enter the room.
 It was very immersive and intense.
 Great times.
 Sadly such a gimmick only works once!

 Do you want to know more?

 I love being a GM.
-I haven´t been a player in a Campaign since I started GMing in 93.
+I haven´t been a player in a Campaign for decades since I started GMing in 93.
 Weaving a story, describing events and watching the facial expressions of my players when I give the big reveal or tell a plot twist is just priceless and makes me all gleeful and warm inside.